-Unit tests and mid-semester examinations are administered at the professor's discretion.
-Students are expected to be present for all scheduled tests and examinations.
-If absence is necessary because of illness or other emergency, the student must make appropriate arrangements with the course instructor.
+Tests, papers, projects, and other major assessments are administered at the professor's discretion.
+Students are expected to be present for all such scheduled major assessments.
+If an absence during a major assessment is necessary because of illness or other emergency, the student must provide documentation and make appropriate arrangements with the course instructor to complete the major assessment in a timely manner.